TuomoNieminen/Thesis/Presentation/signal_detection_presentation.md

 - **Exposure**: PCV, Rota or MPR vaccination
 - **Events**: fever seizure related hospitalizations
 - It is established that MPR vaccination causes acute fever seizures.
 This relationship has also been shown using the Finnish register data.
+- There is no evidence of PCV or Rota having similar effects

 B-maxSPRT was **expected to generate** a signal related to MPR, but not PCV or Rota.